aleksaspetro/ESP-EEG/Instructions/readme.md

-# *⚠️Option A (NEW) Use with the modified version of the OpenBCI GUI  or Lab Stream Layer (LSL) here:
+# *⚠️Option A (NEW and Easy) Use with the modified version of the OpenBCI GUI  or Lab Stream Layer (LSL) here:

 https://github.com/Cerelog-ESP-EEG/How-to-use-OpenBCI-GUI-fork